maluta/maluta.github.com/_posts/2017-09-21-malutanewsletter-1.md

 x Audrey Watters on the The History of the Future of Learning Objects and Intelligent Machines.
 [Link](http://hackeducation.com/2017/09/14/learning-objects)

 x Go turns 10.
-Great language and one of the last collabration with Ken Thompson [Link](https://commandcenter.blogspot.com.br/2017/09/go-ten-years-and-climbing.html)
+Great language and one newsest collaboration with Ken Thompson [Link](https://commandcenter.blogspot.com.br/2017/09/go-ten-years-and-climbing.html)

 **Cool thing**

-x The future of computing demands a lot of exploration.
+x LaserSocks: The future of computing demands a lot of exploration.
 [Link](http://glench.com/LaserSocks/)